Blog

 and the evidence in between

-Articles on what it actually takes to assess a startup — and what the current ecosystem gets systematically wrong.
+Articles on what it actually takes to assess a venture — and what the current ecosystem gets systematically wrong.

 Your stage doesn't determine your round